-Due to the on-going COVID-19 pandemic, the Group's retail stores fell short of the expected performance which was considered to be an impairment indicator.
+Due to the on-going COVID-19 pandemic and the weak consumer sentiment, the Group's retail stores fell short of the expected performance which was considered to be an impairment indicator.
 The Group had performed an impairment assessment on property, plant and equipment and right-of-use assets (note 17) in accordance with HKAS 36, Impairment of Assets.
-Based on the assessment, impairment losses on right-of-use assets of HK\$4,500,000 (2021: HK\$7,754,000) (note 17) was recognised and charged to the consolidated statement of profit or loss and other comprehensive income and no impairment loss on property, plant and equipment was recognised for the year ended 31 March 2022 (2021: HK\$3,573,000).
-The impairment provision was made against a renewal lease agreement which was entered into during the year.
-The recoverable amounts of these property, plant and equipment and right-of-use assets using value-in-use calculation were determined by the discounted cash flows generated from the retail stores based on the management budget plan covering a three-year period and a pre-tax discount rate of 9% (2021: 9%), with major assumptions such as change in revenue (based on projected sales estimated by management which is dependent on the estimated negative effect of the possible timing of continuance of travel and quarantine restrictions in Hong Kong, and the speed of recovery of tourist arrivals and their spending), change in operating cost (based on historical information and estimated changes related to the Group's various cost saving measures and central administration cost absorption) and change in gross profit and product mix (based on the historical data and adjusted for the possible changes in gross profit and product mix due to the change in market and operational environment).
+Based on the assessment, impairment losses on property, plant and equipment of HK\$7,774,000 (2022: Nil) and right-of-use assets of HK\$7,317,000 (2022: HK\$4,500,000) (note 17) were recognised and charged to the consolidated statement of profit or loss and other comprehensive income for the year ended 31 March 2023.
+The impairment provision was made against a renewal lease agreement which was entered into during the year and a shop with the remaining lease terms which are less than 1 year from the end of the reporting period and hence would not generate a net cash inflow in the future.
+The recoverable amounts of these property, plant and equipment and right-of-use assets using value-in-use calculation were determined by the discounted cash flows generated from each of the retail stores based on the management budget plan covering a three-year period and a pre-tax discount rate of 10% (2022: 9%), with major assumptions such as change in revenue (based on projected sales estimated by management which is dependent on worrisome economic indicators and the speed of recovery of tourist arrivals and their spending), change in operating cost (based on historical information and estimated changes related to the Group's various cost saving measures and central administration cost absorption) and change in gross profit and product mix (based on the historical data and adjusted for the possible changes in gross profit and product mix due to the change in market and operational environment).